 - Opioids and NSAIDs for pain relief

-- Anti-seizure drugs for childhood epilepsy
+- Anti-seizure medication for childhood epilepsy

 - Chemotherapy agents in a study on rats with pancreatic cancer